AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithAttributes/AddAttributeTypeReference_1.md

 ##### *addInstance* (Optional)
 Type: [System.Boolean][5]
- if set to `true`, the reference is created as an instance of the AttributeType, identified by the provided attributeClassReference, containig all Attributes and Attributes of the AttributeType.
+ if set to `true`, the reference is created as an instance of the AttributeType, identified by the provided attributeClassReference, containing all Attributes and Attributes of the AttributeType.

 ##### *name* (Optional)
 Type: [System.String][4]